-Former UTEP soccer player and graduate assistant Heather Clark has returned to her alma mater, and will head into her fourth season as an assistant coach in 2013.
-She was appointed to the position on Feb.
+Former UTEP soccer player and graduate assistant Heather Clark is in her sixth season as an assistant coach.
+Clark returned to her alma mater after being appointed to the position on Feb.
 1, 2010.

-She rejoined the Miners following a successful two-year stint as an assistant for the then rapidly-improving Valparaiso soccer program.
+She rejoined the Orange and Blue following a successful two-year stint as an assistant for the then rapidly-improving Valparaiso soccer program.

 In 2009 Valpo registered a mark of 11-9-1, including 5-3 in the Horizon League, on the way to securing its top regular-season finish (third) since joining the conference.
 The squad advanced to the league tournament championship contest for the first time in school history, and ultimately finished with its sixth straight season of at least 10 triumphs.

-In her first season on the Crusader bench (2008), Clark's knowledge on defense was instrumental in the squad setting school records for goals against average (0.71) and shutouts (10).
+In her first season on the Crusader bench (2008), Clark's defensive knowledge was instrumental in the squad setting school records for goals against average (0.71) and shutouts (10).